 You know why?

-This study shows that the design of your icon can greatly influence the download rate of your app.
+Studies show that the design of your icon can greatly influence the download rate of your app.

 As such, it really pays to put in the time and effort into creating a great app icon.